First-hand View of Research

 - Seminars will be held at 8:00 am to facilitate scholar participation without conflict with their ongoing activities in the laboratory.

-- A half-day symposium and lunch at Glaxo-Smith-Kline, NIEHS or, the Wake Forest Primate Center.
+- A half-day symposium and lunch will be held at Triangle Research Institutes in Raleigh such as NIEHS, the EPA, or Charles Rivers Laboratories.
 The goal of this trip is to feature the unique role of veterinarians engaged in research for industry and government.
 Veterinarians in pathology, drug discovery and development, and laboratory animal medicine will be featured speakers.

-- Attendance at the annual Merial NIH National Veterinary Scholars Symposium by the directors and scholars.
+- Attendance at the annual Boehringer Ingelheim NIH National Veterinary Scholars Symposium by the directors and scholars.

 - Finally all summer research interns are expected to present results of their summer research project at the following Spring CVM Research Forum.